ladyofcode/precarious-oral-histories-searchable-table/README.md

 3. Inside the generator subfolder, double-click generator.html to open it in the browser.
 4. Upload the CSV.
 5. Save the data.js file produced.
 6. Replace the data.js in the shared hosting with the newly generated one.
+It must be named data.js.